Alex Murdaugh’s brother testifies that he ‘cleaned up’ what was left of nephew Paul

 John Marvin testified that he called his friend Michael Paul – a law enforcement official – to ask if it would be okay for him to clean it up before he did.

-Sobbing, he said he set to work cleaning up “what was left of Paul” while he cried “incontrollably”.
+Sobbing, he said he set to work cleaning up “what was left of Paul” while he cried “uncontrollably”.

 “I promise you no mother, father, aunt or uncle should ever have to see and do what I did that day.
 I’m not blaming anybody.
 But I was just so overwhelmed,” he said.